teambit/envs/docs/CONTRIBUTING.md

 $ node --inspect-brk $(which bit) build
 ```

-if you wish to debug a tester make sure you should cancel fork level.
+if you wish to debug a tester make sure you cancel fork level.

 ```bash
 $ node --inspect-brk $(which bit) test --fork-level=NONE